 DIY Bus RV Conversions

+A DIY bus RV conversion is where the bus chassis or school bus is purchased by an individual with the idea of converting it into an RV.
 This has become a popular trend in recent years!
 Social media is full of photos of former buses (skool conversions, in particular!) that have been purchased and converted by their new owners.

 Is it Cheaper to Buy an RV or Convert a Bus?

+It’s actually cheaper to convert a bus than to buy an RV, in general.
+Of course, this isn’t always the case.
+However, an RV is generally more expensive than a bus conversion.
 According to Popular Mechanics, in fact, a bus conversion generally costs roughly 10% of the cost of a used RV.
-They estimate that the average conversion including full hookups can be built for around $30,000.
+They estimate that the average conversion, including full hookups, can be built for around $30,000.

-Many have been built for significantly less, and many for considerably more.
-The cost of a bus conversion depends on the design and how thrifty the DIYer is.
+Many have been built for significantly less, while others have been constructed for considerably more.
+The cost of a bus conversion depends on the design and the level of thriftiness of the DIYer.
+But in general, bus conversions are less expensive than purchasing an RV.

 Is an RV Safer than a Bus Conversion?

 Let’s start by saying that both are designed to be safe.
-But, a bus conversion is considered by many to be safer than a purpose-built RV.
+But a bus conversion is considered by many to be safer than a purpose-built RV.
+That’s because many RVs are essentially boxes (called the house) that are typically constructed of particleboard, fiberglass, and plastic, and are built onto various sizes, makes, and types of chassis.

-Many RVs are boxes (called the house) that are typically constructed of particleboard, fiberglass, and plastic that is built onto various sizes, makes, and types of chassis.
 In contrast, buses are constructed of metal (often aluminum) in a way that the body portion(s) provide structural support and rigidity to the vehicle.
 In the case of school buses, they’re even made of steel.
 The arch of the roof and the strong internal steel ribs of a school bus contribute to their safety.
+Even the windows of a bus are usually framed in steel and bonded in place, contributing to the overall strength of the wall structure.

+Generally speaking, a bus RV conversion’s weakest link is the build.
+Any conversion, whether it’s a van, a bus, or any other vehicle, is only as safe as the converter makes it.
 If everything in the bus is securely anchored, all electrical components are safely connected, and all seatbelts adhere to safety regulations (NHTSA Standard No. 209), a bus RV conversion can be far safer than many purpose-built, fiberglass RVs.

 The problem is that many DIYers aren’t sure how to properly anchor everything in the bus.
 They may not be sure how to make electrical components safe.
-They may be using propane appliances in an unsafe manner or be unsure of some important mechanical safety components of the bus.
+They may be using propane appliances in an unsafe manner or be unsure of some critical mechanical safety components of the bus.
+This is where professional converters really shine, of course.
+But professional bus conversions are generally very expensive.

 What is the Best Bus to Convert Into an RV?